EN

 **Intervention strategies for JUVENILES in crisis include:

 Statewide number for youth in crisis.
-The program serves qualifying youth ages 0-21 who have Medicaid or youth ages 0-17 who are uninsured.
-Contact CARES directly to determine if a youth qualifies for services.
+The program serves qualifying youth ages 0-20 who have MEDICAID, MEDICAID MCOs, or youth ages 0-17 who are UNINSURED.
+Call the number directly to determine if a youth qualifies for services.
 If yes, a SASS (Screening, Assessment, and Support Services) Worker will be dispatched to the youth's location for assessment.
-If no, additional interventions need to be pursued. https://www.illinois.gov/hfs/MedicalProviders/behavioral/sass/Pages/default.aspx
+If no, additional interventions need to be pursued.

 National Suicide and Crisis Lifeline (988)